For Better or For Worse (1993 film)

 For Better or For Worse is a 1993 American documentary film produced by David Collier.
-It was nominated for an Academy Award for Best Documentary Feature.
+It was nominated for an Academy Award for Best Documentary Feature at the 66th Academy Awards.
 It also aired as an episode of the PBS series POV.

 Synopsis

 The film explores the lives and relationships of five couples married for fifty years or longer.
 The couples discuss the issues that inform every long-term relationship.
 They recount stories of their shared journeys, from living room jazz jam sessions, to the Gay Pride parade in New York, to the backwoods of Northern California.